cemicvetic/UI-Tests-for-Ecommerce/README.md

 # UI Tests for E-commerce 🛒

 Welcome to the **UI Tests for E-commerce** project!
-This repository contains end-to-end (E2E) tests for an e-commerce platform using Cypress. ✨
+This repository contains end-to-end (E2E) tests for a Cypress e-commerce platform. ✨

 ## Project Structure 📁